Armand Hammer (group)

 Armand Hammer is an American hip hop duo from New York City consisting of Billy Woods and Elucid.
-Since forming around 2013 the two have released a mixtape, an EP, two compilations and multiple studio albums, among them Paraffin (2018), Shrines (2020), Haram (2021) and We Buy Diabetic Test Strips (2023) which have garnered them a cult following as well as critical success.
+Since forming around 2013 the two have released a mixtape, an EP, two compilations and seven studio albums, among them Paraffin (2018), Shrines (2020), We Buy Diabetic Test Strips (2023) as well as two collaborative albums with record producer the Alchemist, Haram (2021) and Mercy (2025), all of which have garnered them a cult following as well as critical success.